natashacarpcast/assignment4-natasha/README.md

 ## Data

 Submissions and comments from the subreddit r/selfimprovement were analyzed to obtain scores of moralization language according to two different dictionaries: The Moral Foundations Dictionary 2.0 (MFD) and the LIWC Dictionary.
+The same was done with other two subreddits: r/investing and r/homeowners.
 Then, some feature engineering was done to obtain aggregated scores and word frequencies to facilitate Tableau visualization.
 Code for this manipulation can be find in the [data-prep notebook](data-prep.ipynb).
 The data and a more detailed explanation are available in the [data folder](data).

 ## Tableau Dashboard